 The test picks up at least 98% of positive cases.
 It’s most effective if used within 5 days of first showing symptoms.

-You should take a PCR swab test as soon as possible after you begin showing symptoms of coronavirus, and definitely within 5 days of your symptoms starting.
+You can take a coronavirus PCR swab test at anytime, but it will not be as accurate if you aren't currently showing symptoms.
+If you do have symptoms, you should take a PCR swab test as soon as possible, and definitely within 5 days of your symptoms starting.

 If you test after your first 5 days of symptoms and get a negative result it may not be accurate as virus levels tend to be lower after this time.